Career Opportunities

 WCG also embraces technology as much as we can- client portals, client management systems including phone apps, text messaging, electronic workflow, some automation (humans are still needed), 100% cloud-based computing, custom online digital forms, esignatures for authorizations and approvals, etc. Working smarter rather than harder is a part of our fabric.
 Over 80% of our clients are outside of Colorado.
 WCG has been a technology leader in so many ways and we remain a pioneer in the online accounting and CPA firm space.

 Having said that, we do not hop around and chase the next best thing.
 Software and overall tech changes can be very disruptive, and at times you solve a bunch of issues while creating a new set.
 Changes must be methodical, and above all, impactful and sustainable.
 A nice balance between the young kids and old-man Harold at the wheel.
+AI is the newest layer on this tech foundation, and it deserves its own conversation.
+See AI at WCG below.

 Tax Team Expectations and Path